thearn/Atlas/docs/running_multi.rst

-The multipoint optimization can be peformed by running the `heli_opt_multipoint.py` file located in the top-level Atlas source directory.
+The multipoint optimization can be peformed by running the `heli_opt_multipoint.py` file located in the "examples" directory.